dagster-io/dagster/docs/docs-beta/docs/guides/tbd/running-local-ui-development.md

 # Running Dagster locally

 In this guide, we'll walk you through how to run Dagster on your local machine using the `dagster dev` command.
-The `dagster dev` command launches the Dagster UI and the Dagster daemon, allowing you to start a full deployent of Dagster from the command line.
+The `dagster dev` command launches the Dagster UI and the Dagster daemon, allowing you to start a full deployment of Dagster from the command line.

 ## Locating your code